Rishabh42/NoteVault/Report/architecture.md

 1. Server side storage mode: Encrypted data is sent to be stored in MongoDB.
-The data in transit is protected using SSL/ TLS.
+The data in transit is protected using SSL/ TLS.[^ST]
 2. Local: the encrypted data stays on the machine itself so there is no communication with the server.

 Now, if existing notes are modified, based on where they have been stored we will use the communication scheme accordingly.
 Lastly, if the storage mode is toggled then data will be moved server to local or local to server but the communication with server will always be using SSL/ TLS.

+[^ST]: What is SSL, TLS and HTTPS?
+DigiCert.
+Available at: https://www.websecurity.digicert.com/en/ca/security-topics/what-is-ssl-tls-https.

 ### Decisions impacting privacy:

-1. **Login functionality**: We did not want to collect any identifying information about the user while they were logging in.
+1. **Login functionality**[^LMM]: We did not want to collect any identifying information about the user while they were logging in.
 Further, we also did not want to compromise on functionality by making it complex for the user.
 We had to decide which mechanism we can use to achieve this objective.
 For instance, a random unique long string could be generated for each user.
 Subsequently, while logging in the user would need to provide that string.
 But this forces the user to store a hard to remember string which was not something we wanted to do. **We wanted to achieve the following:**
     1. _No linkage of user data with the identities of users._
     2. _Single click login_
     3. _Passwordless_
+[^LMM]:Seal your document's integrity with MetaMask-powered eSignatures Revv.
+Available at: https://www.revv.so/sign-documents-with-metamask-wallet.html.

-2. **Client side encryption:** We had to decide at which point in the lifecycle of data do we introduce encryption to maximize not only security of data but also the privacy aspects for the user.
+2. **Client side encryption:**[^CSE] We had to decide at which point in the lifecycle of data do we introduce encryption to maximize not only security of data but also the privacy aspects for the user.
 Our goal was to design the app in such a way that in future even if the management or some external rules are introduced to reveal the content of user’s notes, it will not be simply possible to do so because of how the app was designed.
     1. _End to end security:_ We wanted to keep user’s PII secure right from before the notes are created to when they are deleted.
     2. For this we decided to keep client side encryption using AES-GCM 256 bit so that it only enters our system when it is encrypted.
 Across the whole lifecycle of user’s notes, we do not want to keep them in our system unencrypted.
 We also had to decide if and where we should store the private key used for encrypting notes.
 And if we do not store it, then how do we arrive at the exact same key corresponding to the note at decryption time on the client machine within the scope of browser storage.

+[^CSE]: N. Surv, B. Wanve, R. Kamble, S. Patil and J. Katti, "Framework for client side AES encryption technique in cloud computing," 2015 IEEE International Advance Computing Conference (IACC), Banglore, India, 2015, pp. 525-528, doi: 10.1109/IADCC.2015.7154763.
 3. **Storing data toggle:** We had to decide if we should have the option to allow the user to choose the storage location.
 We unanimously agreed that such an option should be there but much discussion ensued regarding till what point in the notes lifecycle this change should be allowed.
 For instance, whether the user should be allowed to move notes between storages after they have been created.
 We had to decide based on the following concerns:
     1. _Flexibility_ to the user to handle their data.
     2. _Access and control:_ Users should have access to their data storage location.
     3. _Choice:_ Ultimately, the system should adapt to what and when the user desires, not the other way round.

 4. **No data mining:** This decision was straightforward as we did not want to mine user’s notes for personal information because this is one pain point found in many prominent note taking apps available in the market which we want to tackle through our app.
     1. _Data deletion policy:_ We had to decide how long we should retain the data.
     2.  _Privacy as a default setting:_ We had to decide which options should we introduce which makes the default behavior of our app more privacy oriented.